Immanuelbh/AccessibleCourtData/README.md

 To use the stack, you can use the [Elasticsearch API](https://www.elastic.co/guide/en/elasticsearch/reference/current/rest-apis.html) (port 9200) or the DevTools in Kibana.

+#### Kibana

+- The first time you log in to Kibana you will have to enter an index pattern.
+This is used by Kibana to determine which indices the search will be run against.
+- More information on using Kibana can be found in the **[resources](/resources)** directory

 # Thank you
 This project is part of the two-semester project for the [HIT Project Center](http://www.hitprojectscenter.com/), led by [Dr Yonathan Schler](https://www.hit.ac.il/faculty_staff/%D7%99%D7%94%D7%95%D7%A0%D7%AA%D7%9F_%D7%A9%D7%9C%D7%A8).